awsdocs/aws-freertos-docs/doc_source/userguide/idt-context.md

 ## Access data in the context<a name="accessing-context-data"></a>

-You can query the context using JSONPath notation from your JSON files and from your text executable with the `GetContextValue` and `GetContextString` APIs\.
+You can query the context using JSONPath notation from your configuration files and from your text executable with the `GetContextValue` and `GetContextString` APIs\.
 The syntax for JSONPath strings to access the IDT context varies as follows:
 + In `suite.json` and `test.json`, you use `{{query}}`\.
 That is, do not use the root element `$.` to start your expression\.
 + In `statemachine.json`, you use `{{$.query}}`\.
 + In API commands, you use `query` or `{{$.query}}`, depending on the command\.
 For more information, see the inline documentation in the SDKs\.